Pornography in Denmark

-Prior to 2015, there were no specific restrictions against animal pornography, and such affairs came under animal cruelty laws.
+Prior to 2015, there were no specific restrictions against zoophilic pornography, and such affairs came under animal cruelty laws.
 If no harm or pain was inflicted on the animal, such acts were not illegal.
 This changed in late April 2015, when Denmark passed a new law, making sex with animals illegal.
 The earlier lack of legislation had allegedly made Denmark a center for the production of animal pornography.
 This accusation, however, was dismissed as a myth by Det Dyreetiske Råd, a legal council, which, in November 2006, published an extensive report on the topic of animal sex.

 Between 1969 and 1980, the Color Climax Corporation produced legal child pornography films.
 Since 1980, child pornography has been illegal in Denmark.
 It is illegal to distribute photographic or video pornography of persons under the age of 18, although the age of consent in Denmark is 15.